New England Free Jacks: Threepeat

 In 2024 it was announced that former Free Jacks coach Ryan Martin would return as head coach for a second stint.

-During the 2025 season the Free Jacks got out to a slow start, starting the year 1-3 overall.
-However, coach Martin and the team turned things around, and ended the year with a 11-5 record, finishing first overall in the Eastern Conference for the 4th year in a row.
-They faced the Miami Sharks in the first round of the playoffs, beating them 32-10.
-They then faced the Chicago Hounds in the conference final, coming back from a 17-0 deficit, with Kyle Ciquera scoring the go ahead try in the 77th minute to win 21-20.
-They claimed the Eastern Conference championship for a third straight year.
-They then faced the Houston SaberCats in the 2025 Major League Rugby final.
-The Free Jacks had the lead for a majority of the match, ultimately winning 28-22, with Brock Webster being named the MVP of the match.
-This was the third straight MLR championship in a row for the Free Jacks.
-They were the first team in MLR history, and the first pro sports team in North America, to successfully compete a threepeat since 2002.
-At the end of the season, Paula Balekana was named the MLR player of the year, making him the fourth Free Jacks player in a row to receive the award.
-Coach Ryan Martin would also receive the coach of the year award.
+During the 2025 season the Free Jacks got out to a slow start, starting the year 1–3 overall.
+However, coach Martin and the team turned things around, and ended the year with a 11–5 record, finishing first overall in the Eastern Conference for the 4th year in a row.
+They defeatedd the Miami Sharks in the first round of the playoffs, 32–10.
+They then faced the Chicago Hounds in the conference final, coming back from a 17–0 deficit, with Kyle Ciquera scoring the go ahead try in the 77th minute to win 21–20 to advance to their third consecutive MLR Championship Final.
+In the 2025 Major League Rugby final, the Free Jacks defeated the Houston SaberCats 28–22, with Brock Webster being named the MVP of the Match.
+The Free Jacks became the first team in MLR history, and the first pro sports team in North America, to successfully compete a threepeat since 2002.
+At the end of the season, Paula Balekana was named the MLR Player of the Year, making him the fourth Free Jacks player in a row to receive the award.
+Coach Ryan Martin would also receive the Coach of the Year Award.